kamerontanseli/become-growth/2-the-growth-mindset.md

 Why is this important?
 A startup's effectiveness is determined by how fast they're able to learn from their customers.
 A Growth Engineer who can take an assumption, build a feature, and test it with customers will be able to validate and solve problems faster than a Customer Interviewer at Big Corp.

 Another benefit from the Lean Startup approach is that you're able to quickly disprove an idea and cut losses without investing weeks of manpower.
 Disproving a hypothesis is as important as validating one because it means you can spend more time focusing on the real problems.

-## Lean Analytics Methodology

-TBD

-## Growth is all about collaboration

-TBD